SHIP OF STATE ︎︎︎ TODAY

 Despite its deep plan, natural light penetrates throughout the vessels, both on the upper deck and main deck.

-Just as comfortable outside the harbour, the Freshwaters have occassionally plied waters such as the Hawkesbury River.
+Specially modified, Collaroy has occassionally plied waters such as the Hawkesbury River and The Hunter River.
 Photo: City of Sydney Archives, Graeme Andrews.

-We acknowledge the Gadigal and Gayamaygal of the Yora Nation, the traditional custodians of the lands between which the Freshwater ferries have historically sailed.
+We acknowledge the Gadi and Gayamay peoples, the Traditional Custodians of the lands between which the Freshwater ferries have historically sailed.
 We recognise their continuing connection to land and water, the sovereignty of which was never ceded.